-- First Newborn: 59510, 59514, 59515, 59618, 59620, or 59622 - Subsequent newborns: 59514 or 59620
+- First Newborn: 59510, 59514, 59515, 59618, 59620, or 59622 - Subsequent newborns: Do not report multiple cesarean delivery codes.
+Modifier 22 may be appended if the delivery is significantly more difficult.
+(Supporting documentation is required.)

 Midwife Reimbursement

 Eligible Certified Nurse Midwives (CNM) will receive reimbursement of services when rendered within the scope of their license.